Kagebounshin/neverday-milestone-project-1/README.md

 Here are the websites features.

+Users can:

-* Users can find information about the band in the about section.
+* Find information about the band in the about section.

-* Users can find out were they can listend to Neverday's music via links.
+* Find out were they can listend to Neverday's music via links.

-* Users can see Neverday's tour dates at the shows section.
+* See Neverday's tour dates at the shows section.

-* Users can purchase tickets at the shows section.
+* Purchase tickets at the shows section.

+* Watch the bands music videos.

+* Contact the band at the contact section.

+Employers can:

-* Users can contact the band for future requests at the contact section.
+* Contact the band about future requests at the contact section.

+In the future:
-Further ahead I would like to implement a video section so the user can see Neverday's latest music video.

-A music section so you can listend to the music directley on the site, also read the lyrics to every recorded song.
+I would like to implement a music section so you can listend to the music directley on the site.

+A merch section were you can buy clothes and our upcoming album.

 ## Technologies Used.